OneAcreCafe/costs/README.md

 Costs
 =====

-My goal is to allow high level optimization of the economy by computer system.
-I want computers to figure out how much everything should cost so that everyone has a place to live and food to eat.

-This can be accomplished by codifying the operational structure of an organization and then simply publishing it.
-A system could then aggregate information from multiple businesses and work on overarching effiency.

-I don't know exactly what the system would look like, but it is a huge data problem that is not currently computer analyzed.
-The possible ramifications are innumerable.

-I want to start with a restaurant.
-For version 0.2 I want to take in recipes and the costs of ingredients, and have the computer calculate prices for items.

-I would like to pull the recipe information from Freebase, if possible.
+My goal is to codify and publicise the operational data for a restaurant so it is able to interact with other systems.

+Eventually this will be paired with a similar project for [managing a hostel](https://github.com/dhappy/housing) and a [coordinating program](https://github.com/dhappy/tour) that organizes housing and shifts for a working trip.

 # Paid Development